 Architecture of interconnectedness

-Early explorations included various teaching methods, lessons learned from the IIM campus designed by Louis Kahn at Ahmedabad as well as unique characteristics of Indian architecture, urban design, and landscape design.
+Early explorations included various teaching methods, lessons learned from the IIM campus designed by Louis Kahn at Ahmedabad as well as unique characteristics of Indian architecture, urban design, and landscape architecture.
 The emphasis was to search for architecture that would synthesize these precedents and offer a sense of continuity without imitating them.

 Guru teaching in a relaxed natural setting 1